Gold mining in Alaska: Recreational gold mining in Alaska

 There are many commercial ventures that charge fees to recreational miners located on historically rich placer ground, some are road-accessible, many are in remote fly-in locations, most offer lodging and a complete suite of services.
 Some State and Federal lands in Alaska are open to recreational mining with specific regulations.
-Popular areas include; areas of Chugach National Forest, areas within Alaska State Parks such as Chugach State Park, Kenai State Parks, and Independence Mine State Historical Park, and along the Dalton Highway.
+Popular areas include; areas of Chugach National Forest, areas within Alaska State Parks such as Chugach State Park, Kenai State Parks, and Independence Mine State Historical Park, the Caribou Creek recreational mining area along the Glenn Highwayand along the Dalton Highway.

 The Hatcher Pass Public Use Area is located approximately fifteen miles north of Palmer on the Little Susitna River.
 The area is open to a variety of recreational activities, including recreational mining.
 A fact sheet provides details on recreational mining within the Hatcher Pass Public Use Area.

 Near Fairbanks, both the Pedro Creek area (about 15 miles north of Fairbanks and the site of the original Fairbanks gold discovery by Felix Pedro in 1902) and Nome Creek area within the White Mountains National Recreation Area (approximately 60 miles north of Fairbanks).
 Gold mining on Nome Creek began in 1900 and was followed by a gold rush.